 However, you don’t want to just assume your customers will check out your more in-depth content or reach out for further assistance.

 Instead, you’ll often need to proactively reach out to them with such offers in order to keep them engaged.
 This encourages them to move forward in their onboarding experience.

 For example, Kickstarter sends out reminder emails to new users who have yet to get their first project off the ground:

 The same goes for your engaged users, as well:

 As your users become better acclimated with your services, they’ll be better equipped to explore and learn on their own.
 Still, in order to keep them engaged, you need to continually provide guidance to them as they explore.

 This is where a robust, in-depth knowledge base comes in.

-A comprehensive knowledge base makes it easy to deliver the exact information your users need to succeed at any time during their experience with your services.
-This ensures your new and existing users never reach a point where they don’t know what to do next—and are always moving closer to their goals.
+A comprehensive knowledge base makes it easy to deliver the exact information your users need.
+This ensures your new and existing users never reach a point where they don’t know what to do next.
+The knowledge hub makes sure that they’re always moving closer to their goals.